SecurityTokenStandard/EIP-Spec/README.md

 These conditions could be related to metadata of the shares being transferred (i.e. whether they are subject to a lock-up period), the identity of the sender and receiver of the securities (i.e. whether they have been through a KYC process and whether they are accredited or an affiliate of the issuer) or for reasons unrelated to the specific transfer but instead set at the security level (i.e. the security enforces a maximum number of investors or a cap on the percentage held by any single investor).

-For utility ERC20 / ERC77 tokens the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.
+For utility tokens (ERC20 / ERC777) the `balanceOf` and `allowance` functions provide a way to check that a transfer is likely to succeed before executing the transfer which can be executed both on and off-chain.

 For tokens representing securities we introduce a function `verifySendTranche` which provides a more general purpose way to achieve this when the reasons for failure are more complex and a function of the whole transfer (i.e. includes any data sent with the transfer and the receiver of the securities).